algisbernatovics/Article-site/json-place-holder/README.md

 This is the final commit of the JsonPlaceHolder repo.

-Next time this program will be in a new repository as the JsonPlaceHolder API will be removed as no longer needed.
+Next time this program will be in a new repository as the JsonPlaceHolder API will be removed as no longer needed because the program will work with mysql database.

 ## Getting started